 Bears also require hiding cover, which they use for escape and resting.
 Examples in Pennsylvania are swamps, mountain laurel or rhododendron thickets, Eastern hemlock stands, regenerating clear cuts, riparian thickets, and wind-thrown areas.
 Two additional habitat components, denning cavities and water, are widely available and do not significantly influence abundance or distribution of bears.

 Black bears can survive in forested habitats that are scattered among other land uses.
-Some uses, like agriculture and home sites, may be an enhancement because of added foraging opportunities if forest cover is nearby.
+Some uses, like agriculture and home sites, may be an enhancement because of added foraging opportunities if forest cover is nearby (Gould et Al. 2021).
 However, placing more people among bears increases the opportunity for problems, which usually decreases CCC, despite the benefit to BCC.
 Landscape uses that restrict movements or remove substantial amounts of forest, such as roads with heavy traffic or urban development, are detrimental.
 Habitat loss and fragmentation are urgent issues today for many bear populations worldwide (Herrero 1999).
-Threats to oak and beech trees should also be considered important to habitat managers because of the importance of these species to bears as a hard mast food resource, especially regarding concerns like spongy moth infestations, excessive cutting, and acidic precipitation, also are a concern in eastern U.S. forests (Vaughan 2002).
+Threats to oak and beech trees should also be considered important to habitat managers because of the importance of these species to bears as a hard mast food resource, especially regarding concerns like spongy moth infestations or beech bark and leaf disease.
+Additionally, over-browsing by deer, insect infestations, excessive cutting, and acidic precipitation, also are a concern in eastern U.S. forests (Vaughan 2002).